Scale-by-scale kinetic energy budgets in multiphase turbulence: Conclusions

 \section{Conclusions}

-In the present study, a KHM equation is derived and used to explore the scale-by-scale kinetic energy exhanges in multiphase turbulence.
+In the present study, a KHM equation is derived and used to explore the scale-by-scale kinetic energy exchanges in multiphase turbulence.
 We consider both classical spatial averages and phase conditional averages.
 This allows the kinetic energy budget to be inferred in each phase separately.
 This framework is applied to numerical data of forced homogeneous isotropic turbulence simulated using the \texttt{archer} code.
 The database does not restrict to cases with $\rho_L = \rho_G$ and considers different values for the liquid/gas density ratio.
 The liquid volume fraction, Weber and Reynolds numbers were also varied.
 The statistics of multiphase turbulence are systematically compared to those of single-phase turbulence at the same Reynolds number.

-From this methodolgy yield several outcomes.
+From this methodology yield several outcomes.
 The most important are listed below.

 Firstly, we confirm that the interface modifies the overall energy transfer between scales.
-The term associated with the surface tension is found to act similarly to an additional tranfer term.
-The physical picture is that part of the kinetic energy injected into the system is pumped from the large scales to deform the interface.
+The term associated with the surface tension is found to act similarly to an additional transfer term, although it should be more accurately interpreted as the energy conversion between kinetic and surface energy.
+The physical picture is then that part of the kinetic energy injected into the system is pumped from the large scales to deform the interface.
 Surface energy stored by the interface is then released back into kinetic energy but at smaller scales.
-In the meantime, kinetic energy is also tranferred to the smaller scales by the classical non-linear transport, although at smaller rates when compared to its single-phase counterpart.
-Summing these two contributions, the overall rate of kinetic energy transfer is larger than in single-phase flows and is compensated by a larger contribution of the viscous term at small scales.
+In the meantime, kinetic energy is also transferred to the smaller scales by the classical non-linear transport, although at smaller rates when compared to its single-phase counterpart.
+Summing these two contributions, the overall rate of kinetic energy transfer/conversion is larger than in single-phase flows and is compensated by a larger contribution of the viscous term at small scales.
 In this respect, the visualizations of the vorticity magnitude have revealed that the presence of the interface creates more intense small-scale structures in the close vicinity of the interface in the gas phase.